wp-plugins/custom-post-permalinks/readme.txt

 Special thanks goes out to Aaron Jorbin for helping me with reviewing the code and making the plugin better in general.

 Props to Michael Fields too for his help as a beta tester.

-If you find a bug or have a feature request, head on over to http://bugs.johnpbloch.com and create a ticket.

 == Installation ==